Voters with Disabilities

 Personal Assistive Devices

-The accessible AVC Edge voting machine allows voters to connect a personal assistive device such as a head-pointer or multi-user sip/puff device when voting.
+The accessible ICX voting machine allows voters to connect a personal assistive device such as a head-pointer or multi-user sip/puff device when voting.

 The department can also dispatch a head-pointer or a multi-user sip/puff device to a polling place on Election Day upon request.
 If you would like to receive such a device to be available at your polling place, please contact the department using the contact form or call (805) 654-2664.